WCSCourses/PRS_2025/course_modules_2025/Day4_Practical1.md

   dpi      = 300
 )

+# Navigate to the output folder ./out/rfmix and open the output file using the below command:
+xdg-open local_ancestry_chromosome22_5Mb_subregion.png
 ```
 #### Questions
 ##### (i) How many different continental ancestries do you see represented across the 58 strands?